newsnowlabs/dockside/docs/setup.md

 - `globalCookie`: for an extra layer of security for the security-conscious, you may specify a name, domain and secret value for a global cookie which must be present before any part of Dockside, including the UI will respond to a web request; use this if you are uncomfortable with either the Dockside UI login screen, or devtainer services that may be set to 'public' to be exposed publicly
 - `lxcfs`:  is a fuse filesystem that allows processes running with docker containers to measure their own cpu, memory, and disk usage; refer to [LXCFS](extensions/lxcfs.md) for details of the LXCFS extension
 - `docker.security`: the default `apparmor` and `seccomp` security profiles (may be overriden within Dockside profiles)
+- `ssh`:
+    - `default`: a boolean indicating whether devtainers launched from profiles that do not contain an `ssh` property should have ssh access enabled (default true)